Amr-Reda/arcade-game/README.md

 ## Description

-This ia a simple object oriented javaScript game that contain three sections the first one where player start,the second where the enemy exist ,the third where the player should reach there
+This ia a simple object oriented javaScript game that contain three sections the first one where player start,the second where the enemy exist ,the third where the player should reach there [click here to see demo](https://amr-reda.github.io/arcade-game/)

 ## Object of the game